 WHEN ALANIS SHOWS UP IN YOUR WORKDAY PLAYLIST LIKE AN UNINVITED GUEST

-here's a particular kind of musical whiplash that happens when you're deep in your daytime work playlist—emails, tabs, caffeine, mild dissociation—and suddenly Alanis Morissette bursts in, emotionally barefoot, demanding that you feel things.
+here's a particular kind of musical whiplash that happens when you're deep in your daytime work playlist—emails, tabs, caffeine, mild dissociation—operating on muscle memory and productivity, and suddenly Alanis Morissette bursts in, emotionally barefoot, demanding that you feel things.
 Hard.

 I like Alanis.
 I really do.
 Jagged Little Pill is iconic for a reason.
-Those songs were a lifeline once: raw, articulate, vulnerable, furious.
+That litany of songs was a lifeline once: raw, articulate, vulnerable, furious.
 She gave a voice to feelings a lot of people didn't yet know how to name.
 But when one of those tracks sneaks into a random workday shuffle, my immediate reaction is often:

 "Gimme a break.
 Quit whining."
 And then I feel vaguely guilty for thinking it.